Bill Owens: The Legacy of Suburbia – Photographs 1964-2022

 Sorrow into Song – $145 plus shipping

 Sorrow into Song is 9×12 inches and has 102 pages on 100# matte EuroArt Plus paper.
 It has a cloth cover with a tipped-in image and included a selected signed print.
 The first edition of 25 copies has been sold out with the prints no longer available.
 The second printing is now available.
 The second printing is also signed by Geir and Kate Jordahl and includes new image selections.
 It is limited to 25 copies.
-The choices of prints signed and numbered (edition of 25 each), pigment inkjet print on 8.5×11 inch cotton rag paper.
+The choice of prints are below – signed and numbered (edition of 25 each), pigment inkjet print on 8.5×11 inch cotton rag paper.

 Workshop Stories: changed through photography